-Inter-Jurisdictional Agreement
+Inter-jurisdictional Agreement

-The University, Albemarle County and the City of Charlottesville have agreed to take responsibility for the sediment loads generated within their regulated area boundary regardless of sheet flow draining to or from another jurisdiction.
-Sediment reduction credit for BMPs installed on any lands with inter-jurisdictional sheet flow will be received by the permittee that installs and maintains the BMP.
-However, each entity reserves the right to enter into agreements in which TMDL credit is shared with adjacent permittees for any projects which treat drainage from their own and/or multiple permittees' lands and could target the specific watersheds.
+The University, Albemarle County and the City of Charlottesville have agreed to take responsibility for the POC loads generated within their regulated area boundary regardless of sheet flow draining to or from another jurisdiction.
+POC reduction credit for BMPs installed on any lands with inter-jurisdictional sheet flow will be received by the permittee that installs and maintains the BMP.
+However, each entity reserves the right to enter into agreements in which TMDL credit is shared with adjacent permittees for any projects which treat drainage from multiple permittees' lands.